1Sankalp/Pixel/README.md

 # Pixel
-This is a computer science project
+This is actually my high school computer science project